ivotron/quiho-popper/paper/paper.md

 application performance [@cepeda_pipeline_2011 ;
 @mcnairy_itanium_2003]).

-Next, we analyze IRUPs of other four applications[^brevity].
+Next, we analyze the IRUPs of other three applications[^brevity].
 These applications are Redis [@zawodny_redis_2009], Scikit-learn [@pedregosa_scikitlearn_2011], and SSCA [@bader_design_2005].
 Due to space constraints we omit a similar detailed analysis as the one presented above for `hpccg`.
-However, resource utilization characteristics of these code bases is well known and we verify IRUPs using this high-level intuition.
-As a way to illustrate the variability originating from executing these applications on an heterogeneous set of machines, @Fig:variability shows boxplots of these.
+However, resource utilization characteristics of these code bases is well known and we verify IRUPs using this knowledge.
+As a way of illustrating the performance variability of these applications on an heterogeneous set of machines, @Fig:variability shows boxplots of their runtime.

 ![Variability of the five applications presented in this subsection.
 Y-axis has been normalized.